michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

 def test_long_e2e_test(tmp_path: pathlib.Path):
     """Long running e2e test."""

-    # Assume this data was generated from an expensive computation that takes a few
+    # Assume this data was generated from an expensive computation that takes a
-    # minutes to run each time.
+		# few minutes to run each time.
     raw_data_file, averages_data_file = long_running_computation()

     # If these tests fail ...
     assert raw_data_file.exists()
     assert raw_data_file.read_text()

-    # ... these won't be executed.
+    # ... these then won't be executed.
-    # Which can be brittle and need multiple iterations before all assertions are run.
+    # Which can be brittle and need multiple run-fix cycles before all assertions
+		# are passing.
     assert averages_data_file.exists()
     assert averages_data_file.read_text()
 ```